 Seniors should be encouraged to remain active during the summer months in spite of temperature extremes.
 Taking short walks during the cool evening or morning hours is a great way to promote continued exercise, restful sleep, and a robust metabolism.

 Getting sufficient water throughout the day can be difficult.
 For many seniors, the recommended six to eight glasses of water seems excessive.
 Fortunately, seniors can get a lot of the water their bodies need by simply snacking on the right foods.
 Eating plenty of fresh produce is a great way to keep the body hydrated throughout the summer.

 8. Keep Blinds or Curtains Closed Throughout the Day

 Excessive exposure to sunlight is just as much of a problem indoors as it is outdoors.
 Keeping window treatments closed throughout the day will help keep property interiors cool and it will also block out harmful UV rays.

-To learn more about summertime senior health or for help finding cool zones for your senior loved one, reach out to a friendly Care Manager at Home Care Assistance, the leading provider of Parkinson’s, stroke, dementia, and Alzheimer’s care in Tampa.
+To learn more about summertime senior health or for help finding cool zones for your senior loved one, reach out to a friendly Care Manager at Home Care Assistance, the leading provider of Parkinson’s, stroke, dementia, and Alzheimer’s Care Clearwater.
 We offer reliable and experienced hourly and live-in caregivers who can prep meals for your loved one, offer exercise assistance, and provide transportation to cooler activities.
 Contact our office at (727) 330-7862 and find out more about what a difference a caregiver can make!